cc-hpc-itwm/gpispace/CHANGELOG.todo/api-remove_installation.md

      );
 ```

-but might slightly differ based on the overloads used.
+but might slightly differ based on the overloads used or the method
+used to determine the GPI-Space installation directory.